chris-martin/bricks/in/posts/2017-02-20-water-monoids/post.md

   [github]: https://github.com/chris-martin/rain-water/

-In this post I don't give much thought to efficiency; I haven't bothered to benchmark this code, and I suspect its runtime may be quadratic.
+In this post I don’t give much thought to efficiency; I haven’t bothered to benchmark this code, and I suspect its runtime may be quadratic.

-In case you are wondering *Does it really take this much code to write a Haskell program?* &mdash; No; what I've done here is overkill, just for fun and learning.
+In case you are wondering *Does it really take this much code to write a Haskell program?* &mdash; No; what I’ve done here is overkill, just for fun and learning.

-If you are interested in optimization or brevity, check out [Chris Done's][chris-done] work on the subject, which includes a very nice concise solution in Haskell using scans.
+If you are interested in optimization or brevity, check out [Chris Done’s][chris-done] work on the subject, which includes a very nice concise solution in Haskell using scans.

   [chris-done]: http://chrisdone.com/posts/twitter-problem-loeb